onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 When a node starts up, it will first check its database status.
 If its local database is already bootstrapped, it will start up and begin operating.
-If its local database is not already bootstrapped, it will attempt to bootstrap using a `Root Snapshot`.
+If its local database is not already bootstrapped, it will attempt to bootstrap using a Root Snapshot.

-There are two sources for a non-bootstrapped node to obtain a `Root Snapshot`:
+There are two sources for a non-bootstrapped node to obtain a Root Snapshot:
-- Root Snapshot file in the `bootstrap` folder
+- Root Snapshot file in the `bootstrap` folder, which is used first if it exists.
-- Dynamic Startup flags
+- Dynamic Startup flags, which are only used if no Root Snapshot file exists.

 ## Using a Root Snapshot File

-Using a `Root Snapshot` file is more flexible but more involved for operators compared to Dynamic Startup.
+Using a Root Snapshot file is more flexible but more involved for operators compared to Dynamic Startup.

-A file in `$BOOTDIR/public-root-information` named `root-protocol-state-snapshot.json` will be read and used as the `Root Snapshot` for bootstrapping the database.
+A file in `$BOOTDIR/public-root-information` named `root-protocol-state-snapshot.json` will be read and used as the Root Snapshot for bootstrapping the database.

 ### Instructions

-1. Obtain a `Root Snapshot` file (see below for options)
+1. Obtain a Root Snapshot file (see below for options)
 2. Ensure your node is stopped and does not already have a bootstrapped database.
-3. Move the `Root Snapshot` file to `$BOOTDIR/public-root-information/root-protocol-state-snapshot.json`, where `$BOOTDIR` is the value passed to the `--bootstrapdir` flag.
+3. Move the Root Snapshot file to `$BOOTDIR/public-root-information/root-protocol-state-snapshot.json`, where `$BOOTDIR` is the value passed to the `--bootstrapdir` flag.
 4. Start your node.

 ### Obtain Root Snapshot File using Flow CLI

-[Flow CLI](../../../tools/flow-cli/index.md) supports downloading the most recently sealed `Root Snapshot` from an Access Node using the [`flow snapshot save`](../../../tools/flow-cli/utils/snapshot-save.md) command.
+[Flow CLI](../../../tools/flow-cli/index.md) supports downloading the most recently sealed Root Snapshot from an Access Node using the [`flow snapshot save`](../../../tools/flow-cli/utils/snapshot-save.md) command.

 When using this method:
 - ensure you connect to an Access Node you operate or trust